Of few composers can it be said that through them, and them alone, the art of music became completely transformed.

 Ludwig van Beethoven (1770-1827) is such a composer.
 He represented a break with all the old concepts of what music should be and with the methods by which these concepts should be realized.
 Beauty of sound, balance and symmetry of structure, attractive lyricism for its own sake, even the expression of deeply felt emotion—all this is no longer that toward which Beethoven directed his means.
 He not only had to speak that which was in his heart; he also had to give voice to the beliefs and ideals that governed his life.
 He was a son of the Enlightenment.
 The new ideas of freedom and the rights of man sweeping across Europe, with Voltaire and Rousseau as their leading voices, sound loud and clear in Beethoven’s music.
 The world was aflame with the spirit of Revolution, its fires kindled in France.
 The “I”—the creative personality—was asserting itself more strongly than ever.
 “I must write,” Beethoven said, “for what weighs on my heart, I must express.”
 Everywhere in Europe, wherever genius spoke, such words were now being heard.

-Join the Ama Deus Ensemble at the Kimmel Center for a program of exciting, emotional and uplifting music of the master.
+Kimmel Center for a program of exciting, emotional and uplifting music of the master.
 Maestro Valentin Radu will play the Concerto No. 3 for Piano ("Empress"), the Ama Deus Ensemble orchestra and chorus will perform the wonderful Mass in C major, Op.
 86 (Missa Brevis).